Salted Caramel Chocolate Cake for a Birthday

-I had a birthday cake to make for a friend and given free rein to make what I thought fit, I was in the mood to create a salted caramel cake.
-A once unfamiliar concept on British shores, it seems to have taken the nation by storm and is now everyone’s favourite flavour – it’s certainly one of mine.
+I had a birthday cake to make for a friend.
+And as I was given free rein to make what I thought fit, I was in the mood to create a salted caramel cake.
+A once unfamiliar concept on British shores, it seems to have taken the nation by storm and is now everyone’s favourite flavour.
+It’s certainly one of mine.

 All went according to plan.
-I didn’t get to try the cake, but the reports back were positive.
+But, I didn’t get to try the cake.
+Luckily, the reports back were very positive.
 Lashings of salted caramel and chocolate stars seemed to do the trick.
 The only course open to me is to make it again one day so I can try it for myself – it’s a hard life.

 Salted Caramel Chocolate Cake